jakehadar/passwords-ios/README.md

 Disclaimer
 ----------
 * This codebase is made publically available for educational purposes only. *Passwords* (the compiled application) has not been adequately tested for commercial or production use.
-No contract or warrenty is implied.
+No implied warrenty or contract.
 Use at your own risk.